 It is a criminal offence to take or intentionally kill deer between the expiry of the first hour after sunset, and the beginning of the last hour before sunrise, or to attempt to do so.

 It is a criminal offence to set a trap or snare, or to use poisoned or stupefying bait intended to cause injury to any deer coming into contact with it, or to use such methods for the purpose of taking or killing a deer (or to attempt to do so).
 It’s also illegal to use certain firearms or ammunition as set out in the Act (unless the owner has given written permission to do so from a vehicle), as well as other specific weapons and articles, such as spears and arrows.

 What defences are available?

-- where in the case of the slaughtering of a deer, the person uses certain other types of smooth-bore guns;
+- where, in the case of the slaughtering of a deer, the person uses certain other types of smooth-bore guns

-The Court also has the power to order the forfeiture of any deer or venison in respect of which the offence was committed and any vehicle, animal, weapon or other thing which was used to commit the office or which was capable of being used to take, kill or injure deer.
+The Court also has the power to order the forfeiture of any deer or venison in relation to the offence, and any vehicle, animal, weapon, etc, which was used to commit the office (or could have been used to take, kill or injure deer).